bakedziti420/nodejs/readme.md

 -->

 Time permitting, go back to a part of the [Node's API](https://nodejs.org/api/) your table is interested in researching.
-Take 10 minutes to do so and briefly summarize what you learned in writing.
+Take a few minutes to do so and briefly summarize what you learned in writing.

 Suggested modules include (but are not limited to):